g00glen00b/dimitri.codes/src/posts/2019-01-22-websockets-angular/index.md

 ---
 title: "Using WebSockets with Angular"
 date: "2019-01-22"
+categories: ["JavaScript", "Tutorials"]
+tags: ["Angular", "RxJS", "WebSockets"]
 ---

-In [my previous tutorial](https://wordpress.g00glen00b.be/websockets-spring-boot/), I've set up a Spring boot application that allows WebSocket communication rather than serving a traditional REST API.
+In [my previous tutorial](/websockets-spring-boot/), I've set up a Spring boot application that allows WebSocket communication rather than serving a traditional REST API.
 Today, we're going to find out how to communicate to that backend using Angular.

 ### Getting started